 a.
 Council.
 The ccNSO Council (in this Annex B, the “Council”) may call for the creation of an Issue Report by an affirmative vote of at least seven of the members of the Council present at any meeting or voting by e-mail.

 b.
 Board.
-The ICANN Board may call for the creation of an Issue Report by requesting the Council to begin the policy-development process.
+The Board may call for the creation of an Issue Report by requesting the Council to begin the policy-development process.

 c.
 Regional Organization.
 One or more of the Regional Organizations representing ccTLDs in the ICANN recognized Regions may call for creation of an Issue Report by requesting the Council to begin the policy-development process.

+d.
 ICANN Supporting Organization or Advisory Committee.
 An ICANN Supporting Organization or an ICANN Advisory Committee may call for creation of an Issue Report by requesting the Council to begin the policy-development process.

-d.e.
+e.
 Members of the ccNSO.
 The members of the ccNSO may call for the creation of an Issue Report by an affirmative vote of at least ten members of the ccNSO present at any meeting or voting by e-mail.

 Any request for an Issue Report must be in writing and must set out the issue upon which an Issue Report is requested in sufficient detail to enable the Issue Report to be prepared.
 It shall be open to the Council to request further information or undertake further research or investigation for the purpose of determining whether or not the requested Issue Report should be created.